 In our ever-evolving society, clothing is an essential good.
-Our clothing is the most profound channel of our daily self-expression.
-What we wear is a reflection of who we are, while also serving as a source of confidence and fulfillment.
+Our clothing is also a profound channel of our daily self-expression.
+What we wear is a reflection of who we are, while serving as a source of confidence and fulfillment.

 However, the accelerated mass production of clothing has positioned the fashion industry as the second leading contributor to climate change.
 Being conscious of the choices we make when purchasing clothing can help minimize our impact on mother nature.
 Below are 3 keys to be mindful of when assessing our clothing.

 1. Is the fabric natural, synthetic, or semi-synthetic?